eslint-functional/eslint-plugin-functional/docs/rules/functional-parameters.md

 ### `ignorePattern`

 Patterns will be matched against function names.
-See the [ignorePattern](./options/ignore-pattern.md) docs for more infomation.
+See the [ignorePattern](./options/ignore-pattern.md) docs for more information.